Paying Off Your Mortgage: What To Expect

 Now, you’ll pay your local tax office directly.
 Don’t be surprised if you receive a large bill in the mail.
 It’s easy enough to estimate and save for your property tax payment.

-While the process of paying off your mortgage typically takes decades, crossing the finish line requires a few extra steps:
+While the process of paying off your mortgage typically takes decades, crossing the finish line requires a few extra steps.
+Let’s review the steps it takes to pay off your mortgage:

 - Request a payoff letter from your lender when you’re ready.
 Remember that allowing the good-through date to pass and additional payoff letter requests may incur extra fees.
 Request only when you’re ready.

 - Secure refunds if necessary.
-Stop automatic monthly payments.
-Update your mailing address if it has changed.
-Follow up on your escrow account to determine the refund amount.
+Cancel automatic monthly mortgage payments, update your mailing address if it has changed and follow up on your escrow account to determine the refund amount.

 - Send the Discharge of Mortgage letter to your county.
 Determine what your local regulations are around this process and be sure the Registry of Deeds receives the letter.